Master of Professional Studies in Data Science and Analytics

-Engage in cutting-edge learning with the Master of Professional Studies in Data Science and Analytics
+Engage in cutting-edge learning with the Master of Science in Data Science

-The MPS in Data Science and Analytics provides an education in the theory and practice of data science including mathematical and statistical foundations, computational approaches, and communication considerations.
+The MS in Data Science provides an education in the theory and practice of data science including mathematical and statistical foundations, computational approaches, and communication considerations.
 In addition, the program covers data science-relevant probability and statistics, algorithms, big data systems, machine learning, data mining, and analysis of networks.
-Students who successfully complete the MPS in Data Science and Analytics are able to design, conduct, interpret and communicate data analysis tasks and studies using methods and tools of statistics, machine learning, computer science, and communications.
+Students who successfully complete the MS in Data Science are able to design, conduct, interpret and communicate data analysis tasks and studies using methods and tools of statistics, machine learning, computer science, and communications.
 The program is offered through the Science Academy in the College of Computer, Mathematical, and Natural Sciences.

-The MPS in Data Science and Analytics is a 30-credit graduate program designed for working professionals and can be completed in less than two years.
+The MS in Data Science is a 30-credit graduate program designed to accommodate working professionals and can be completed in less than two years.
+This program is designed to prepare students for jobs as Data Scientists.
+The program emphasizes practical knowledge and does not offer research opportunities.
+Students interested in ultimately pursuing PhDs might consider a more research focused program, such as the MS in Computer Science.
 Instruction is provided by UMD faculty and experts in the field.
-The program features instructional delivery through face-to-face instruction at the UMD College Park campus and at least one online course.
+The program features instructional delivery through face-to-face instruction at the UMD College Park campus, mostly in the evenings, and at least one online course.
+The Science Academy has run a Master of Professional Studies (MPS) degree since Fall 2019.
+Current MPS students should follow the MS curriculum plan of study and contact the Science Academy with any advising questions or concerns.

 Application Deadlines